 Larger entrée items are paired with drink options.
 The salami sandwich on herb focaccia, topped with goat’s cheese, sweet and spicy red peppers and arugula, for example, comes with a choice of a Maker’s 46 old fashioned or a Trefethen riesling.

-Prank offers other non-alcoholic elixirs blended for their anti-inflammatory or energizing properties, and they also have a kombucha and matcha tea.
+The Prank’s offering is rounded out by some excellent non-alcoholic elixirs, blended for their anti-inflammatory or energizing properties, kombucha and matcha tea.